 4- Improve marketing messaging and customer relationships

-McDonald’s responded to customer feedback about the lack of healthy and organic options on its menu.6 As a result, McDonald’s introduced healthier items like apple slices and launched an advertising campaign to highlight the real meat content in its chicken nuggets and patties, demonstrating its commitment to addressing customer concerns.
+McDonald’s responded to customer feedback regarding the lack of healthier menu options.6 As a direct result, they introduced healthier items like apple slices and launched ad campaigns that focused on the real meat content in their nuggets and patties, publicly demonstrating a commitment to addressing customer concerns.

 5- Validate product idea(s)